 YMCA of Greater Seattle Youth Mental Health Crisis Specialist in Seattle, Washington

-Perform risk assessments, develop and implement comprehensive safety plans sensitive to a family’s cultural, social, and mental health needs
+Develops and implements care plans and safety plans sensitive to the family's cultural, social and mental health needs.

 Masters degree in social work, counseling or related field.

 One or more year post-graduate experience providing short-term mental health services to youth and families from a broad range of cultures and social needs.